Updated Aug 22, 2018, originally posted Jun 29, 2016

 - An expansion module

-Rebooting and power-up sequencing: When a core network device fails, it doesn’t always need to be taken in for service, or manually inspected.
+Rebooting and power-up sequencing: When a core network device fails, it doesn’t always need to be taken in for service or manually inspected.
 Sometimes, all it takes is a reboot to correct the underlying error.
 Reboots aren’t always easy, though, particularly for multisite data centers or colocation facilities.
-They can be time consuming and expensive, if they require sending technicians out to the actual data center to complete the task.
-Using a switched PDU, reboots can be performed remotely from a Web interface—thus potentially eliminating the need to deploy service technicians.
+With a switched PDU, reboots can be performed remotely from a Web interface, potentially eliminating the need to deploy service technicians.

-Switched PDUs also come in handy following power outages.
-In this case, operators need to be careful to avoid power surges when powering up equipment, as this can lead to additional network downtime.
+After a power outage: Switched PDUs also come in handy following power outages.
+In this case, operators need to be careful to avoid surges when powering up equipment, as this can lead to additional network downtime.
 A switched PDU can enable staged power-up sequencing, allowing the network to ease back up to scale.

-Scheduling power loads: Many data centers waste power by continuing to run equipment during off-hours when the network is not being fully used, usually because it is more cost-effective to keep the equipment running and saves time over having to manually reboot.
+Scheduling power loads: Many data centers waste power by continuing to run equipment during off-hours when the network is not being fully utilized.
+With a Switched PDU, you can remotely manage the power schedule on a per-outlet basis, usually because it is a more cost-effective way to keep equipment running and saves time instead of manually rebooting.
 A switched PDU allows operators to strategically schedule each outlet to avoid wasting power.
-As we explained in a recent white paper, one government agency was actually able to reduce power usage in their POC data center by an average of 50 percent for any given week using a switched PDU.
-It should also be noted that switched PDUs are ideal for identifying and eliminating “zombie” servers, or comatose servers that use large volumes of data over time by running idly.